Our Governors- Information & Duties

 COLIN BARRATT - CHAIR OF GOVERNORS

-I am the current Chair of Governors at Westlands First School and Nursery, a role that I have undertaken for the past 3 or 4 years having previously held the position of Vice Chairman before that.
+I am the current Chair of Governors at Westlands First School and Nursery, a role that I have undertaken for over 8 years having previously held the position of Vice Chairman before that.

 Having initially joined the Governing Body during the 2009/10 academic year, it is a period of time which has seen many changes within the school community, which have presented both exciting opportunities and challenges.